-What I could do is average in, so as we talked about earlier, you could do it in 50 shares, or even 10 shares, if you’re trading a smaller account, if you’re trading a larger account, you could do a little bit larger, like 500 shares, and 500 shares and 300 shares.
+What I could do is average in, so as we talked about earlier, you could do it in 50 shares, or even 10 shares, if you’re trading a smaller account, if you’re trading a more extensive report, you could do a little bit larger, like 500 shares, and 500 shares and 300 shares.

-It just depends what your total share amount you want is, so the question is, what’s the total shares you want at the end of the day?
+It just depends what the total share amount you want is, so the question is, what’s the total shares you want at the end of the day?

 How many times should you average in?

-That’s the key thing to figure out first, and then think about averaging, how many times do you want to average?
-I’d say three times is usually pretty good, four is also pretty good if you’re trading a larger account, that’s how the big boys trade, they average into positions.
+That’s the key thing to figure out first, and then think about average, how many times do you want to average?
+I’d say three times is usually pretty good, and four is also pretty good if you’re trading a more extensive account, that’s how the big boy's trade, they average into positions.
 Because if they get in with 200 thousand shares, that’s going to move that stock quite explosively right away.

 If I sold the put option at the 120 strike price, I get a premium, so when I sell one contract, that controls 100 shares, so one contract equals 100 shares.

-With that in mind, if the stock now pulls back to 120, my strike is 120, if that stock pulls back to 120, at 119 I would own the stock, own it at 120, if the price is at 119 or anything below it.
-So you would own that stock any time it gets below that 120 strike price, because that’s the premium contract that you sold it at.
+With that in mind, if the stock now pulls back to 120, my strike is 120, if that stock pulls back to 120, at 119 I would own the stock, own it at 120 if the price is at 119 or anything below it.
+So you would hold that stock any time it gets below that 120 strike price because that’s the premium contract that you sold it at.

 If that stock pulls back to 110, you’re going to lose between 120 and 110 the share value because they’re going to assign that stock for you at 120, and you still get the 220, so you’re not going to lose as much.

-If the stock just continues to head higher and it just continues to move to the upside, and it doesn’t pullback and you sold this contract at the 120 and it stays above 120, even if it’s, let’s say 120.01, if it stays above 120, you still get that $220 at the date of expiration.
+If the stock just continues to head higher, and it just continues to move to the upside, and it doesn’t pullback and you sold this contract at the 120 and it stays above 120, even if it’s, let’s say 120.01, if it remains above 120, you still get that $220 at the date of expiration.